AmareshK1234/product-management-demo/README.md

 # product-management-demo
-This Is My First Git Repository
+This is my first Git Repository